thruthesky/centerx/README.md

 - user activities
   - leave all histories including point changes.
-  - vote point setting can be set per each forum but following the global limitatino.
+  - @todo vote point setting can be set per each forum but following the global limitatino.
   - post/comment crud point setting for each category.
   - vote point can have global settings.